Save money on your credit card by paying lower interest rates

 Low Interest Rate Credit Card Offer

-- 0% p.a. for the first 9 months on balance transfers then reverts to the standard variable rate on purchases currently 13.14% p.a.
+- Take advantage of 0% p.a. for the first 15 months on balance transfers (reverts to the standard cash advance rate thereafter).
+A one-off 3% balance transfer fee applies.

 Comparison of Low Interest Rate Credit Cards

 The finder.com.au list of Low Interest Rate Credit Cards